-Self-assertiveness means the willingness to stand up for yourself, to treat yourself with respect.
+Self-assertiveness means the willingness to stand up for yourself and treat yourself with respect.
 All human encounters with this are all about is believing in yourself.
 That sounds as cheeseboard as it can get.
 But if you don’t believe in yourself, no one else’s.

-You teach people how to treat you and that if something is going on in your life, you’re not.
-At some level, we’re tolerating it that we teach people how to treat us if we don’t stand up for ourselves.
+You teach people how to treat you and that you’re not if something is going on in your life.
+At some level, we’re tolerating that we teach people how to treat us if we don’t stand up for ourselves.
 We’re going to get walked all over.

 It could be in a relationship.
 You don’t stand up for yourself, and you’re having issues.
 You’re setting a precedent that this is how we communicate in the future.
 Then the same problem arises, and it gets shut down repeatedly.
 You see this all the time in workplaces.
 Someone is walking all over the other person, and it could be a superior, inferior, whatever.
 You teach people how to treat you to yourself.

-- Assertiveness is standing up for yourself, is holding yourself to your standards, but also holding other people to your standards.
+- Assertiveness is standing up for yourself, holding yourself to your standards, and holding others to your standards.

 - Respect yourself and present yourself as a confident man/woman.